This post has been updated with new links and fresh content. 🙂

 - Item group ID – required for products that are variants of each other, like different sizes of the same kind of shoe or different colors of a basic t-shirt

-Now that you know the items that are going to be required in your product feed, the last thing you need to do is ensure that your product data has a way of making it to your AdWords account.
+Now that you know the items that are going to be required in your product feed, the last thing you need to do is ensure that your product data has a way of making it to your Google Ads account.

 Upload and Submit Your Product Feed